Yombura/RCEL-506-Final-Presentation/README.md

 # RCEL-506-Capstone-Project

-**Overview:** Unscheduled maintenance in the aviation industry leads to significant operational disruptions, high costs, and potential safety risks.
-Traditional maintenance strategies are often **reactive** (fixing after failure) or **planned** (replacing parts regardless of actual wear).
-The specific engineering challenge for this project is to accurately predict the **Remaining Useful Life (RUL)** of turbofan engines.
-By identifying the exact point when an engine transitions from a "healthy" state to a "degraded" state, operators can optimize maintenance schedules, minimize downtime, and maximize asset utilization.

 # Remaining Useful Life (RUL) Prediction for NASA Turbofan Engines 🚀
-**Course:** RCEL 506: Applied Statistics & Data Science for Engineering Leaders

 ## 1. Business Problem
+Unscheduled maintenance in the aviation industry leads to significant operational disruptions, high costs, and potential safety risks.
+Traditional maintenance strategies are often **reactive** (fixing after failure) or **scheduled** (replacing parts regardless of actual wear).

 The specific engineering challenge for this project is to accurately predict the **Remaining Useful Life (RUL)** of turbofan engines.
 By identifying the exact point when an engine transitions from a "healthy" state to a "degraded" state, operators can optimize maintenance schedules, minimize downtime, and maximize asset utilization.